Kiriko (Overwatch): Appearances

-Video games

 Along with Junker Queen and Sojourn, Kiriko is among the first three new playable characters included in Overwatch 2.

 Unlike its predecessor, Overwatch 2 will have a battle pass system.
-Junker Queen and Sojourn will be unlocked by players automatically, whether they are new or returning.
-Kiriko, however, will need to be unlocked through the game's battle pass, making her the first Overwatch character to hold the distinction.
-The game's season one battle pass is set to start concurrently with the game's early access launch on October 4, 2022.
+Junker Queen and Sojourn are unlocked by players automatically, whether they are new or returning.
+Kiriko, however, initially needed to be unlocked through the game's battle pass, making her the first Overwatch character to hold the distinction.
+The game's season one battle pass started concurrently with the game's early access launch on October 4, 2022.
 Characters are also included within the battle pass, making players have to unlock Kiriko.
 This is unlike in Overwatch, where all characters were made freely available, making Kiriko the first Overwatch character made available through a battle pass unlock.
 Players will be able to unlock Kiriko at level 55 out of 80 on the free track battle pass.
 However, a premium version of the battle pass, available for $10, unlocks her immediately.
 To promote the game's launch, Blizzard will be automatically giving owners of the original Overwatch who log in during Overwatch 2's first season the premium battle pass, and therefore access to Kiriko.
 While those who unlocked Kiriko were able to play as her on Unranked and Arcade game modes at launch, there was a two-week probation period on the character for the game's Competitive game mode.
 This was done to allow players a chance to test her abilities out before utilizing her in the more intense ranked matches.
+After the first season, those who had not yet unlocked her would need to complete seven in-game challenges in order to play as her.
+After Season 10 in April 2024, Kiriko and all heroes released after her are no longer tied to the battle passes, and instead free to all players, a retroactive change that includes the previous heroes released since Overwatch 2's release.
+Players still need to have completed the tutorial missions before gaining access to these heroes.